 For designers

-Source control for game designers
+Cloud version control built for designers

 Purpose-built